 Sharing your personal problems at work has its fair share of pros and cons.
 So, it’s best if you’re selective about what you reveal at your office.

 If you feel better when you share, talking with select colleagues will make you more comfortable at work and thus more likely to be productive.

-But, if the thought of additional questions and advice makes you feel uncomfortable, you can send a formal letter to HR instead – if you find that a talk at work would still be beneficial for your current state and your capacities to work.
+But, if the thought of additional questions and advice makes you feel uncomfortable, you can send a formal letter to HR instead.

-Moreover, if you’re experiencing a serious personal problem or shock, your HR department can make arrangements with your boss/supervisor/manager about giving you some extra time off, or reducing your working hours for a time.
-In either case, you’ll need to track your time to keep all your reduced work hours or time off transparent and accounted for.
+In either case, you’ll need to track your time to keep all your reduced work hours or time off accounted for.

 In any case, you’ll need to set boundaries with friends and family who’ll want to check in with you at work more frequently.

-In any case, tell them about your current work assignments, and how much time and focus you’ll need for them – and explain how they can reach you if there’s an emergency.
+In any case, tell them about your current work assignments, and how much time and focus you’ll need for them.
+Moreover, explain how they can reach you if there’s an emergency.

 Companies usually offer an array of employee benefits some employees aren’t even aware of.

 So, when you encounter a specific personal problem, ask whether your company offers childcare, counseling, or even legal services you could use to help you out in difficult times.